 Additional comments

-As note above, lima beans should not be consumed raw.
+Lima beans are also known as butter beans.
+As noted above, lima beans should not be consumed raw.
 Caution is also advised when eating these beans overseas.
 In the U.S., commercially grown varieties of lima beans are restricted to those with very low levels of cyanide compounds, while lima beans in some other countries may have far higher levels.

 Lima beans are a source of amygdalin (laetrile)